 RELATIONSHIP BETWEEN THE PARTIES

-The relationship between the parties is one of independent contractor only and nothing in these Supply Terms may be construed to constitute a relationship of agency or partnership between the parties.
+The relationship between the parties is one of independent contractor only and nothing in this Agreement may be construed to constitute a relationship of agency or partnership between the parties.
 Each party remains fully responsible for its own acts and defaults (including those of its employees or agents).
 Neither party is authorized to bind the other party to any obligation.
 The parties and their employees, agents and representatives shall not engage in any conduct that may lead any person to believe that it is an employee, agent or representative of the other party.

-The Access Seeker shall not represent that the Access Provider:
+The Access Seeker shall not imply or represent that the Access Provider:

-participates (other than as a wholesale supplier) in the provision of the Access Seekers’ services, or is a supplier, to the Access Seeker’s customers, or that the Access Seeker is approved by, or an agent or dealer of, or affiliated with, the Access Provider; or
+participates (other than as a wholesale supplier to the Access Seeker) in the provision of the Access Seekers’ services, or is a supplier to the Access SeekerCustomers, or that the Access Seeker is approved by, or an agent or dealer of, or affiliated with, the Access Provider; or

 has a preferred relationship with the Access Seeker, including in respect of special prices or services.

-The Access Seeker shall not falsely attribute to the Access Provider:
+The Access Seeker shall not in relation to its services to the Acces Seeker Customers falsely attribute to the Access Provider:

 any blame for a fault or other circumstance;